viszman/MapBundle/README.md

 # MapBundle
 New Task

-Simple bundle to add markers fo google maps
+Simple bundle to add markers to google maps